AI-Informed Entrepreneurship

 “There’s this ongoing debate about the gig economy.
 What we find here is that it opens up pathways to entrepreneurship, especially for people who haven’t been able to pursue that before,” Denes explained.

-To trace the transition from gig worker to entrepreneur, the study mined U.S. tax data for more than 100 million people in the labor market ages 25 to 65 from 2012, when the gig economy started to take hold, to 2021.
-More than 10 million people filed a Schedule C form to report their income as gig workers during the period.
-Of these, the study identified individuals who started businesses of their own and found that participants in the gig economy are much more likely to start a business than non-gig workers: 1.7% compared to 0.7%.
+To trace the transition from gig worker to entrepreneur, the study analyzed U.S. tax data for more than 100 million people in the labor market ages 25 to 65 from 2012, when the gig economy started to take hold, to 2021.
+Nearly 10 million gig workers filed a Form 1099 to report income from businesses of their own during the period.
+The study found that participants in the gig economy are much more likely to start a business than non-gig workers: 1.7% compared to 0.7%.

 While they found that companies started by gig workers are more likely to fail, those that do succeed are more profitable than new starts founded at the same time by non-gig workers.
 Former gig workers also are more likely to start additional firms.